John Gross, last year

 (Theodore Dalrymple, a physician, is a contributing editor of City Journal and the Dietrich Weismann Fellow at the Manhattan Institute.)

-REMARKS BY TOM GROSS AT THE FUNERAL OF JOHN GROSS
+REMARKS AT THE FUNERAL OF JOHN GROSS

 January 14, 2011